jessepav/lacygoill-wiki-backup/man/man.md

     .\" some comment
     │
-    └ ignore the line terminator in the output
+    └ suppress line terminator in the output

 ## How to make it easier to spot a section heading?

-Use a comment line of equals sign:
+Use a commented line of equals sign:

     .\" ========================================================

 ##
 # Escape Sequences
-## Where can an escape occur?

-Anywhere in the input to groff.

 ## What are the first two characters of an escape, usually?

 A  backslash,  then a  single  character  which  indicates  the function  to  be